This post may contain affiliate links which won’t change your price but will share some commission.

 Does the chicken need to be placed on a rack or in the ovenproof dish?

-This recipe for Oven Roasted Chicken Legs is to be cooked in the ovenproof dish like a casserole dish or even the cast iron pan.
-You could also make an “oven-fried” chicken. Â This recipe from Cooking Light Magazine can give you some ideas.
+This recipe for Oven Roasted Chicken Legs is to be cooked in an ovenproof dish like a casserole or cast iron pan.

 At what temperature should I roast the chicken?